Amani1-1996/AA1/README.md

 # AA1

-Due to an issue in Sas miner I couldn't save the data source or save sas file to desktop I have a mac laptop and sas miner also talend data prepration could not work on mac I needed to reinstall window virtual machine but sas wasn't also wroking properly and I couldnt save my file to the destop so I had to save each node indivuall some file were lost for talned due to the window virtual machine.
+Due to an issue in SAS Miner I couldn't save the data source or save the sas file to the desktop I have a Mac laptop and sas miner also talend data preparation could not work on mac I needed to reinstall window Virtual Machine but sas wasn't also wroking properly and I couldnt save my file to the destop so I had to save each node individually some file were lost for talned due to the window virtual machine.

 DATA:
 DataCustomer.xlsx
-DATA AFTER SAMPLING AND IMPUTATION:
+DATA AFTER SAMPLING AND IMPUTATION: sampled.xlsx

-DATA AFTER CHECKING FOR DUPLICATE ROW IN TALNED: sampledUniq.csv
+DATA AFTER CHECKING FOR DUPLICATE ROWS IN TALNED: sampledUniq.csv some formatting issue occurred when in this step so it was handel using Talend data preparation and clean data were used for modeling